-> To continue to transcribe marriage registers so that additional transcriptions, covering extended time periods and further parishes, can be added from time to time.
+To continue to transcribe marriage registers so that additional transcriptions, covering extended time periods and further parishes, can be added and published from time to time.

-> The First Edition of Berkshire Marriages appeared in February 2011, as a CD.
-It held transcribed details of over 346,000 people from more than 117,000 marriages recorded in over 100 parishes and locations in the Royal County.
-Since then, some of its transcriptions - but not all (for a variety of reasons outside the society's direct control) - have been published online in the Parish Records Collection of Findmypast
+The First Edition of Berkshire Marriages (February 2011) held transcribed details of over 346,000 people from more than 117,000 marriages recorded in over 100 parishes and locations in the Royal County.
+Since that time, many of its transcriptions - but not all (for a variety of reasons outside the society's direct control) - have been published online in the Parish Records Collection of Findmypast

-> Some data is also searchable (within Berkshire Name Search) at the Research Centre in Reading.
+Some data is also searchable (within Berkshire Name Search) at the society's Research Centre in Reading.

-> The intention is to update Berkshire Marriages on an annual basis, adding more transcriptions and publishing a new edition.
-This follows established practice with Berkshire Burials - the 10th Edition of which holds information on over 773, 000 burials.
+The intention is to update Berkshire Marriages every 12 to 18 months, subject to sufficient transcriptions becoming available to merit a new CD edition.
+This follows established practice with Berkshire Burials - the 11th Edition of which holds information on over 830,000 burials.

-> Purchasers of the Berkshire Marriages CD become entitled automatically to a very substantial discount on the full price of the next edition that follows (conditions apply).
+Purchasers of the Berkshire Marriages CD automatically enjoy a very substantial discount on the full price of the next edition that follows (conditions apply).

-> Berkshire Marriages and Berkshire Burials are supplied in Adobe Reader format.
+Berkshire Marriages and Berkshire Burials are supplied in Adobe Reader format.
 A copy of Adobe Reader for MS Windows is also supplied.
 Users of Mac, Unix and other operating systems can download a suitable version of Adobe Reader from www.adobe.com.
 Minimum requirements for these CDs - Adobe Reader 7.0

 The project has focused first on marriages recorded in parish registers and Bishop's Transcripts from the earliest entries through to 1837, when civil registration began.
 More recently some post-1837 marriages have also been added to the dataset.